ISISComputingGroup/ibex_developers_manual/Script-generator.md

 ### Approach 1

-One suggestion to implement the script generator as a Java eclipse application that can be run either within the IBEX GUI or standalone.
+One suggestion to implement the script generator as a Java eclipse plugin that can be run either within the IBEX GUI or standalone.
 This plugin would be implemented as an MVVM stack in a similar style to the rest of the GUI.

 Advantages:
 - It facilitates integration within the GUI while not being too difficult to package as a standalone application.